jhunkeler/astroconda/source/updating.rst

 Keeping AstroConda up to date is important, but not nearly as important as keeping your 'root' (i.e. the base installation) updated as well. ``conda`` is like any other software project and it requires periodic refreshing to stay current with the latest changes.
 Failing to do this can (over time) cause side-effects such as, the inability to upgrade, install, remove, or search for packages.

-However, updating extremely old releases of ``conda`` to the latest version have been known to break Miniconda due to a variety of API changes in the code.
-If this happens to you, reinstalling Miniconda and regenerating your AstroConda environment is the fastest way to resolve the problem.
+However, updating extremely old releases of ``conda`` to the latest version have been known to break Conda due to a variety of API changes in the code.
+If this happens to you, reinstalling the latest release of Miniconda or Anaconda and regenerating your AstroConda software environment is the fastest way to resolve the problem.
 Refer to the `FAQ <faq.html#how-do-i-reinstall-miniconda>`_ for more details.

 Downgrading Packages
 ====================